 2. FINANCIAL PERFORMANCE

-In view of accumulated losses and also inadequacy of profit your Directors regrettheir inability to recommend dividend for the financial year ended 31st March 2016.
+In view of continued liquidity constraints your Directors regret their inability torecommend dividend for the financial year ended 31st March 2017.

 A separate report on the Management discussion and analysis forms an integral part ofthis report.